millejoh/emacs-ipython-notebook/doc/source/index.rst

 Using el-get
 ^^^^^^^^^^^^

-If you use developmental version of `el-get`_, you can install it easily using it.
+If you use developmental version of `el-get`_ installation is simple.
 Emacs IPython Notebook is registered as package ``ein``.
-See `el-get`_ website for more information.
+See the `el-get`_ website for more information.

 .. _el-get: https://github.com/dimitri/el-get

-.. note:: If you get error "Cannot open load file: request" that means you have older el-get version.
-You can fix this problem by either (1) install request.el manually, (2) use the latest recipe, or (3) update el-get to its master.
+.. note:: If you get error "Cannot open load file: request" that means you have an older version of el-get.
+You can fix this problem by either (1) installing request.el manually, (2) using the latest recipe, or (3) updating el-get to its master.

    You can get the latest recipe here: